litnialex/ninaurku26/Songs/index.md

 # Nina Urku 2026 Songbook

 ## Invitation for colaboration
-You are welcome to contribute the contents of this songbook!
+You are welcome to contribute to this songbook!

-Create your account at gihub.com and send me a request to grant you permissions in [telegram](https://t.me/brotherwind)
+Sources of this web-site are hosted in the public repository https://github.com/litnialex/ninaurku26

+Contact me at [@brotherwind](https://t.me/brotherwind) for granting permisions to the repository.